 The spinal cord stimulation procedure can take up to 2 to 3 hours.

 Patients may experience procedure-related pain for a few days.
 Lifting, bending, stretching, and twisting should be avoided immediately following the procedure.
 However, light exercise is encouraged to build strength and help relieve pain.

-Approximately, 50% of patients respond favorable to a three to five day trial.
+Approximately, 50% of patients respond favorably to a three to five day trial.
 Of those responding favorably the pain is reduced from severe to a tingling sensation.